 Puerto Rico

-The Commonwealth of Puerto Rico administers all indigent defense services through a non-profit and the judiciary.
-The Commonwealth primarily funds services, with non-governmental revenue constituting a large share of total funding.
-A commission provides oversight only of services provided by the non-profit.
+The Commonwealth of Puerto Rico administers all indigent defense services through a nonprofit and private attorneys.
+The Commonwealth funds services, with non-governmental revenue constituting a large share of total funding.
+Separate commissions provide oversight of the non-profit and private appointed attorneys.

 Dig Deeper